francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Quantum_Experience/001-Introducing_the_IBM_Quantum_Experience.rst

    *

-| Quantum computing is here.
-While today's quantum processors are modest
-  in size, the complexity grows continuously.
+Quantum computing is here.
+While today's quantum processors are modest in size, the complexity grows continuously.
 The time is ripe to build and engage a community of new quantum learners, so that we change the way we think about computing.
-Our goal with the IBM Quantum Experience is for you to learn about the quantum world by reading this User Guide, composing your own experiments, running them in simulation, and executing them on the world’s first fully-controllable quantum processor through the IBM Cloud.
+Our goal with the IBM Q experience is for you to learn about the quantum world by reading this User Guide, composing your own experiments, running them in simulation, and executing them on the world’s first fully-controllable quantum processor through the IBM Cloud.

 The IBM Quantum Experience consists of: